 As more people spend more time online, advertisers are shifting spending away from old channels to the Internet; and Google is swallowing the lion's share of this funds transfer.J.
 Pontin, "But Who's Counting?"
 Technology Review, March/April 2009.
 By some estimates Google has 76 percent of the search advertising business.C.
 Sherman, "Report: Google Leads U.S. Search Advertising Market With 76% Market Share," Search Engine Land, January 20, 2009.
 Add to that Google's lucrative AdSense network that serves ads to sites ranging from small time bloggers to the New York Times, plus markets served by Google's acquisition of display ad leader DoubleClick, and the firm controls in the neighborhood of 70 percent of all online advertising dollars.L.
 Baker, "Google Now Controls 69% of Online Advertising Market," Search Engine Journal, March 31, 2008.
 Google has the world's strongest brandL.
 Rao, "Guess Which Brand Is Now Worth \$100 Billion?"
 TechCrunch, April 30, 2009. (its name is a verb-just Google it).
 It is regularly voted among the best firms to work for in America (twice topping Fortune's list).
-While rivals continue to innovate (see the box
+While rivals continue to innovate (see Note

-"Search: Google Rules, but It Ain't Over" in Section 8.10 "The Battle Unfolds") through Q1 2009, Google's share of the search market has consistently grown while its next two biggest competitors have shrunk.
+14.85 "Search: Google Rules, but It Ain't Over") through Q1 2009, Google continues to dominate the search market.